Lucas-Buckley/EE-Simulation/docs/notebooks/kaibab_walkthrough.md

 - Run a single year and multi-year simulation
 - Load observed deer, with and without interpolation
 - Compute fit metrics
+- Run random search calibration and compare interpolation settings
-- Run a simple calibration search
+- Run Bayesian optimization calibration
 - Produce stochastic bands

 All commands assume the repo root as the working directory.